CheeriosADV/ButtonClicker/README.md

 # ButtonClicker
-A game to ply if you are bored
+A game to play if you are bored